sumitpardhiya/sumitpardhiya/README.md

   - 🔭 I’m currently working as an Image Processing Engineer at ACG World.
   - 💡 Formerly, I worked at Samsung R&D Institute India, Delhi as a Machine Learning Engineer.
-  - 👯 I’m looking to collaborate on Deep Neural Network.
+  - 👯 I’m looking to collaborate on Deep Neural Network and Computer Vision projects.
   - 🎓 Alumnus at BIT Mesra.
   - 📫 Shoot me a mail at sumitpardhiya@gmail.com